GreatQuestion/gq_take_home/README.md

 [Tailwind.CSS](https://tailwindcss.com/docs) is included as a set of utility-based functional CSS classes.
 Working knowledge of Tailwind is a plus, but not required.
 For a brief overview, check out the classes you get out of the box for [font colors](https://tailwindcss.com/docs/text-color) and [padding](https://tailwindcss.com/docs/padding).

 1. Clone the repo and run `bundle`
-1. Run `bundle exec rails db:migrate`
+2. Run `bundle exec rails db:create db:migrate`
-1. Run `yarn` to install the frontend dependencies
+3. Run `yarn` to install the frontend dependencies
+4. Run `bundle exec rails test` to ensure the unit tests are passing
+5. Run `bundle exec rails test:system` to ensure the system tests are passing
-1. In two different terminal tabs/windows. run:
+6. In two different terminal tabs/windows. run:
   1. `bundle exec rails s` to run the API
-  1. `./bin/webpack-dev-server` to build the frontend app
+  2. `./bin/webpack-dev-server` to build the frontend app
-1. Visit `http://localhost:3000` in your browser
+7. Visit `http://localhost:3000` in your browser
-1. Pages `/setup` and `/redeem` are implemented in `app/javascript/components/ResearcherApp` and `CandidateApp` respectively
+8. Pages `/setup` and `/redeem` are implemented in `app/javascript/components/ResearcherApp` and `CandidateApp` respectively

 ## Out of scope